[As Amended April 11, 2019]

 Section 1: Nominations Committee

-At least two months prior to every election, the Executive Board shall appoint three persons who shall constitute a Nominations Committee.
+At least two months prior to every election, the Coordinating Committee shall appoint three persons who shall constitute a Nominations Committee.
 It shall solicit and receive nominations for the positions to be elected.
 The Committee’s formation and composition shall be announced at the following membership meeting and in the subsequent edition of the newsletter.

 Section 2: Nominations Process